w3f/PSPs/PSPs/drafts/psp-22.md

 A standard interface allows any tokens on Polkadot/Kusama to be re-used by other applications: from wallets to decentralized exchanges.

-## Motivation for having a standard separate from ERC20
+## Motivation for having a standard separate from ERC-20
-Due to different nature of WASM smart contracts and the difference between EVM and `pallet-contract` in substrate, the standard should have specific rules and methods, therefore PSP-22 differs from ERC-20 in its implementation.
+Due to the different nature of WASM smart contracts and the difference between EVM and `pallet-contracts` in Substrate, this standard proposal has specific rules and methods, therefore PSP-22 differs from ERC-20 in its implementation.

 Also, this standard proposal defines an extensive method list in the interface.
-Unlike ERC20, it includes `increase_allowance` & `decrease_allowance`, and defines metadata fields as part of a separate interface.
+Unlike ERC-20, it includes `increase_allowance` & `decrease_allowance`, and defines metadata fields as part of a separate interface.
-Another difference is that it has `PSP22Receiver` interface, and `before_received` method is called at the end of transfer if the recipient is a contract.
+Another difference is that it has the `PSP22Receiver` interface, and `before_received` method is called at the end of transfer if the recipient is a contract.

 # This standard is at ABI level

-As `pallet-contract` in Substrate can execute any WASM contracts, we should not restrain this standard to only Rust & ink!
-Framework, so that it can be used by any language/framework that compile to WASM.
+The `contracts` pallet in Substrate can execute any WASM contract that implements a defined API; we should not restrain this standard to only Rust and the ink! language, but make it possible to be implemented by any language/framework that compiles to WASM.

 ## Specification
 1. [Interface](#Interface)